canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 - It's essential to complete the upgrade of the **control-plane** components before being able to upgrade the **data-plane**.
-- By default, if non-empty hypervisor are identified, a warning message will show saying that they are going to be disconsidered from the upgrade.
+- By default, if non-empty hypervisor are identified, a warning message will show saying that they are going to be excluded from the upgrade.
 See the `Upgrade non-empty hypervisors`_ section for instructions on how to include them.